-5. Increase Archives Space - Additional expenditure authority from the existing fund balance is provided for short-term storage of state records until a permanent solution is available.
-(Public Records Efficiency, Preservation and Access Account-State)

-6. Reduce Paper Records - Agencies will reduce the number of boxes stored at the records center by 10 percent.
-(Public Records Efficiency, Preservation and Access Account-State)

-7. Reduce Heritage Center Expenditures - Expenditure authority is reduced to reflect lower-than-anticipated revenues.
+- 4. Facility Maintenance Cut - Expenditure authority is reduced to reflect the Secretary of State vacating one of its leased facilities for a long-term storage solution in the 2015-17 biennium.
+(Public Records Efficiency, Preservation and Access Account-State) - 5.
+Increase Archives Space Additional expenditure authority from the existing fund balance is provided for short-term storage of state records until a permanent solution is available.
+(Public Records Efficiency, Preservation and Access Account-State) - 6.
+Reduce Paper Records Agencies will reduce the number of boxes stored at the records center by 10 percent.
+(Public Records Efficiency, Preservation and Access Account-State) - 7.
+Reduce Heritage Center Expenditures Expenditure authority is reduced to reflect lower-than-anticipated revenues.
 This reduction may impact funding for the State Library.
 However, this reduction is offset by an increase in the surcharge collected by county auditors or recording officers for recording instruments.
-(Washington State Heritage Center Account-State)

-8. Auditor's Fees - Pursuant to House Bill 2195 (auditor's fees), the surcharge collected by county auditors or recording officers for recording instruments is increased from \$2 to \$3.
+(Washington State Heritage Center Account-State) - 8.
+HAVA Federal Funds Federal funds for the maintenance and operation of the statewide voter registration database ended in the 2013-15 biennium.
+Expenditure authority is reduced to reflect the decrease in federal funds.
+(Election Account-Federal) - 9.
+Auditor's Fees Pursuant to House Bill 2195 (auditor's fees), the surcharge collected by county auditors or recording officers for recording instruments is increased from \$2 to \$3.
 This surcharge is deposited into the Washington State Heritage Center Account and managed by the Secretary of State.
-(Washington State Heritage Center Account-State)

-9. Replace HAVA Funds with GFS - Federal funds for the maintenance and operation of the statewide voter registration database ended in the 2013-15 biennium.
-Partial funding from state funds is provided for ongoing staff to maintain and operate the database.
-(General Fund-State, Election Account-Federal)

-10. Enhance Charitable Org.
-Education - Authority is provided to increase training sessions across the state to charitable organizations and nonprofit boards and staff.
-(Charitable Organization Education Account-State)

-11. Replace TVW Capitol Campus Video Eq - Funding is provided to finance the replacement and upgrade of TVW cameras and other video equipment throughout the Capitol campus.
+(Washington State Heritage Center Account-State) - 11.
+Enhance Charitable Org.
+Education Authority is provided to increase training sessions across the state to charitable organizations and nonprofit boards and staff.
+(Charitable Organization Education Account-State) - 12.
+Replace TVW Capitol Campus Video Eq Funding is provided to finance the replacement and upgrade of TVW cameras and other video equipment throughout the Capitol campus.
 Financing costs are expected to be repaid over the next five years.
 (General Fund-State)

-Governor's Office of Indian Affairs
+2015-17 Omnibus Operating Budget Governor's Office of Indian Affairs

-HB 1106 (June NGF+OpPt h e 1) Total House (ESHB NGF+OpPt h 1106) Total FTEs Difference NGF+OpPt h Total 2013-15 Estimated Expenditures 2.0 499 499 2.0 499 499 0.0 0 0 2015-17 Maintenance Level 2.0 523 523 2.0 523 523 0.0 0 0 Policy Other Changes: 1.
-Outreach Increase Policy Other Total 0.0 200 200 200 200 0.0 0 0 0.0 200 200 200 200 Total Policy Changes 0.0 200 200 0.0 0 0 0.0 200 200 Total 2015-17 Biennium 2.0 723 723 2.0 523 523 0.0 200 200
+SHB 1106/June NGF+OpPt h 22 Total House (ESHE NGF+OpPt h Total FTEs Difference NGF+OpPt h Total 2013-15 Estimated Expenditures 2.0 499 499 2.0 499 499 0.0 0 0 2015-17 Maintenance Level 2.0 523 523 2.0 523 523 0.0 0 0 Policy Other Changes: 1.
+Outreach Increase 0.0 200 200 0.0 0 0 0.0 200 200 Policy Other Total 0.0 200 200 0.0 0 0 0.0 200 200 Total Policy Changes 0.0 200 200 0.0 0 0 0.0 200 200 Total 2015-17 Biennium 2.0 723 723 2.0 523 523 0.0 200 200